 All these terms are intuitive links which when clicked performs a search on that term.
 The example below shows a section of the Abstract details pane.
 In this example we have clicked on the author name.
-This has performed a site search which has returned all records this author has contributed to
+This has performed a site search using the search string which has returned all records this author has contributed to.